The Ultimate Guide to Employee Offboarding Checklist 2021:

-The day comes for almost every organization where they are required to let go of an employee and move on.
-Whether the employee has resigned or been terminated, you as the HR manager are tasked to make the employee’s offboarding legal, fair, and timely.
-An employee offboarding checklist will come in handy for a company during this time.
-You are tasked to handle a sensitive situation while having to maintain the company’s brand.
-Where do you start?
-With the employee exit process, of course.
+The day comes for almost every organization where they must let go of an employee and move on.
+Whether the employee has resigned or been terminated, you as the HR manager have to handle the employee’s offboarding legal, fair, and timely process.
+An employee offboarding checklist will be handy for HR and the company during this period of offboarding.
+HR needs to handle this sensitive situation while making sure to maintain the company’s brand image.

-The offboarding process can become a complicated task very easily.
-To streamline the process HR teams use an employee offboarding checklist.
-This allows HR professionals to make sure that no step of the process is missed.
+Many a time, the offboarding Process can become complicated.
+To streamline this Process of HR, you can use, employee offboarding checklist.
+This allows the HR professionals to make sure that no step of the Process is missed.

-Having a job handover checklist, ready-made exit interview questions and an employee offboarding process created beforehand will help make the process easier and prompt.
+Having a job handover checklist along with ready-made exit interview questions and an employee offboarding process that has been created beforehand will make the process easier.

-The StartupHR Toolkit does this by making all HR processes easier by providing you with 1800+ HR templates of HR policies, letters, calculators, and more.
-This will save you time and effort while saving your company money.
+The StartupHR Toolkit does this by making all HR processes more manageable by providing you with 1800+ HR documents of HR policies, letters, calculators, and more.
+This will save your time and effort while saving your company’s money.

 The term offboarding in the field of human resources refers to the process of someone leaving the organization.
 The process can be voluntary or involuntary.
 The term is usually used when a human resource exits a company.